gecampbell/galliard.xyz/content/resume.md

 #### [Amazon.com](http://www.amazon.com), Seattle, WA (2015-present).

-Currently a software development manager for Amazon pricing, I lead teams involved in competitive matching, business intelligence/data engineering, user experience, and application workflow management.
+Currently a software development manager for Amazon retail pricing.
+While at Amazon, I have lead teams involved in competitive matching, business intelligence/data engineering, user experience, and application workflow management.
 During my time at Amazon, I was a key participant on initiatives surrounding the automation of Amazon retail pricing and worked with stakeholders on key components of pricing systems related to price perception.

 While I cannot discuss the details of many of these projects, most of them involved large-scale distributed systems as well as